Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 }
 ```
 # Resize With NoThrow Move Construction
-As the above code shows; if the type `T` can throw during its move constructor then you can't guarantee that the object gets returned to the original state (as moving the already moved elements back may cause another exception).
-So we cannot use the move constructor to resize the vector if the type `T` can throw during move construction.
+As the above code shows, if the type `T` can throw during its move constructor, you can't guarantee that the object will be returned to its original state (moving the elements back may cause another exception).
+So, we cannot use the move constructor to resize the vector if the type `T` can throw during move construction.

-But not all types throw when being moved.
-In fact it is recommended that move constructors never throw.
-If we can guarantee that the move constructor does not throw then we can simplify the above code considerably and still provide the strong exception guarantee.
+However, not all types throw when being moved.
+In fact, it is recommended that move constructors never throw.
+If we can guarantee that the move constructor does not throw, we can simplify the above code considerably and still provide a strong exception guarantee.

-Vector Resize with Move
+#### Vector Resize with Move
 ```c
 void reserveCapacity(std::size_t newCapacity)
 {